que-es-un-array

 Internal workings Advanced

-When working with a ARRAY, the elements are generally reserved in a contiguous area of memory.
+When working with an ARRAY, the elements are generally reserved in a contiguous area of memory.

-When creating the new array (which can occur at compile time or runtime), the compiler or interpreter reserves the necessary memory.
+When creating the new array (which can happen at compile time or runtime) the compiler or interpreter reserves the necessary memory.

 We know that the size of an array is fixed.
 On the other hand, the memory size needed to store each element is known by its type.
-So the interpreter or compiler knows how much memory is needed.
+So the interpreter, or the compiler, knows how much memory is needed.

 curso-programacion-array-0